Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Applications

 The second model is more parsimonious and features a \textit{gravity model} component \citep{Xia2004} instead of district-specific intercepts in the epidemic component.
 Equation \eqref{eq:phi_noro} is thus replaced by

 where $e_i$ is the fraction of the total population living in district $i$.
 The amount of disease transmission thus scales with the population size of the ‘importing’ district \citep{Meyer2017}.

 As mentioned in Section \ref{subsec:case_study_berlin}, epidemiological knowledge on both diseases suggests that serial intervals may exceed one week.
-We therefore replace the fixed serial interval formulation \eqref{eq:hhh4_mean_structure} by the more flexible \eqref{eq:multiv_distr_lag2}.
-Again, we apply nonparametric estimation of the serial interval distribution, the three parametric versions \eqref{eq:pois_weights}--\eqref{eq:geom_weights} and for comparison the fixed serial interval formulation \eqref{eq:fixed}.
+Also, it is known that gastrointestinal diseases are subject to considerable underreporting \citep{Tam2012} as well as meteorological influences \citep{Patel2013}.
+Consequently, we expect dependencies at higher lags and replace formulation \eqref{eq:hhh4_mean_structure} by the more flexible \eqref{eq:multiv_distr_lag2}.
+Again, we apply nonparametric estimation of the lag weights and the three parametric versions \eqref{eq:pois_weights}--\eqref{eq:geom_weights}.
+For comparison we apply the first-order formulation \eqref{eq:fixed} as well as the reference models from Section \ref{subsec:reference_models}.